ARTIST STATEMENT. Marina Kálcheva, photographer and visual artist in Barcelona

 the world is beautiful and cruel in its every second.

-Pain and sweetness, simplicity and complexity, tenderness and brutality — these and other dualities find expression in my art through complex colours, as well as through light leaks and bright spots contrasted with deep shadows and almost black figures.
+Pain and sweetness, tenderness and brutality — these and other dualities find expression in my art through complex colours, as well as through light leaks contrasted with deep shadows and nearly black figures.

 TEXTURAL ROUGHNESS

-I add images from a kid’s camera to my work — deliberately imperfect, but truthful and sincere.
-This also allows me to convey contrasts in perception of the world, and it’s an homage to the technologies of my childhood.
+Combining high-quality images with low-quality ones allows me to convey contrasts in the perception of the world.
+The same applies to deliberately imperfect, but sincere images from a kid’s camera, and it’s an homage to the technologies of my childhood.

 PIECES AND REFLECTIONS

-Diptychs, collages, mosaics — from multiple to particular, nuances are revealed through contrasts, and differences are important on the path of exploration.
+Diptychs, collages, mosaics — from multiple to particular, nuances are revealed through comparisons, and subtle differences are important on the path of exploration.
+Through photography I search for meanings.
+I believe that the process of knowing oneself leads to harmony.

 In others, I see myself as if in a mirror, piecing together and understanding myself.